saifalfalah/react-handbook/content/redux/index.md

 ---
-title: "Learn how to use Redux"
-seotitle: "Redux Tutorial: a guide for beginners"
-date: 2018-01-28T09:06:15+02:00
-updated: 2018-05-13T09:06:15+02:00
+title: 'Redux'
 description: "Redux is a state manager that's usually used along with React, but it's not tied to that library.
 Learn Redux by reading this simple and easy to follow guide"
-booktitle: "Redux"
-bookdescription: " "
-medium: true
-tags: react

 ---

 ## Why you need Redux

 Redux is a state manager that's usually used along with React, but it's not tied to that library - it can be used with other technologies as well, but we'll stick to React for the sake of the explanation.

-React has its own way to manage state, as you can read on the [React Beginner's Guide](/react/), where I introduce how you can manage State in React.
+React has its own way to manage state, as you can read on the [React Beginner's Guide](https://flaviocopes.com/react/), where I introduce how you can manage State in React.

 Moving the state up in the tree works in simple cases, but in a complex app you might find you moving almost all the state up, and then down using props.

-React in version 16.3.0 introduced the [**Context API**](/react/#the-context-api), which makes Redux redundant for the use case of accessing the state from different parts of your app, so consider using the Context API instead of Redux, unless you need a specific feature that Redux provides.
+React in version 16.3.0 introduced the [**Context API**](https://flaviocopes.com/react/#the-context-api), which makes Redux redundant for the use case of accessing the state from different parts of your app, so consider using the Context API instead of Redux, unless you need a specific feature that Redux provides.

 Redux is a way to manage an application state, and move it to an **external global store**.